kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/README_docs.md

 # PLD Documentation Index (Applied-AI)
+> Metrics support decision-making — they are not permanent KPIs.

 This folder contains the core documentation required to understand, label, evaluate, and integrate **Phase Loop Dynamics (PLD)** into applied LLM systems, tool-based agents, and multi-turn orchestration workflows.